Florida's 28th congressional district

-Florida's 28th congressional district is a new district created as a result of the 2020 census.
+Florida's 28th congressional district is a district created as a result of the 2020 census.
 The first candidates ran in the 2022 House elections for a seat in the 118th United States Congress.
 The district was created during the 2020 redistricting cycle as the successor to the previous 26th district in the 2010s.
 It includes all of Monroe County, home to the Florida Keys, and many of Miami's outer southwestern suburbs, including all of Homestead, The Hammocks, Kendale Lakes, Tamiami, and others.
 All three of Florida's national parks – the Everglades, Biscayne, and the Dry Tortugas – are also located in this district.

 The district's first and current Representative is Republican Carlos Giménez.